 We arrived in time for dinner and were able to greet and meet lots of relatives and friends.
 The next few days flew by in a flurry of preparations and a bachelorette party and then the wedding.
 The boys did really well, and we could truly sense the prayers of our friends back home.
 In fact, our boys received lots of compliments from everyone regarding their good behavior.
 PTL!

 The big day arrived, and I dressed our boys in their black suits or tuxes. — whichever one they had.
 I even moussed their hair a bit so it brought out their natural curl.
 They wore matching ties and black dress shoes; I couldn’t help but smile as I saw my cute little men.
 They did fairly well sitting through the wedding.
-Our only slightly interesting moment was when Drew decided to leave his pew (he was sitting with my niece) to walk to my pew (right behind them).
+Our only slightly interesting moment was when D-1 decided to leave his pew (he was sitting with my niece) to walk to my pew (right behind them).
 Thankfully, it was right before the bridal party came down the aisle.
-Luke also tried to stand on my lap to view the choir.
+L-1 also tried to stand on my lap to view the choir.
 I had to restrain him.
-I guess the biggest potential blip was when at least Luke or Drew tried to follow me up front when I did my part in the ceremony.
-Jonathan’s uncle managed to rescue the moment by quickly securing them on his lap.
+I guess the biggest potential blip was when at least L-1 or D-1 tried to follow me up front when I did my part in the ceremony.
+My husband’s uncle managed to rescue the moment by quickly securing them on his lap.

 Boys will be boys though so we got a few pictures of them dancing in the foyer while pictures were being taken, dripping mango pop juice down the front of their white shirts, trying to climb the tent poles, and falling into the flower gardens at the front of the church.
 Ha!
 Ha!
 I knew those little gentlemen were still little boys who prefer dirt and stickiness over mousse, ties, and suits.